JoeCosentino/README-Generator/README.md

 ## Collaboration

-The following is how fellow developers can contribute to this project: Fellow developers can contribute by downloading this application to their local computer using the HTTPS link or SSH key and then adding code where they see fit, and then pushing back to GitHub.
+The following is how fellow developers can contribute to this project: Developers can contribute to this project by downloading this application to their local computers and then adding code where they see fit.
+Developers can create new branches and then push back into them.

 ## Testing

-Follow these instructions for testing this application: The user can test the application once it is downloaded to their computer and open in their coding software by going into their terminal and typing 'node index' or 'node index.js'
+Follow these instructions for testing this application: A user can test this application by opening it up in their coding software, opening the terminal, and then typing either 'node index' or 'node index.js'

 ## Questions